 The transactional mortgage insurance business is seasonal.
 Business volumes vary each quarter, while interest and dividend income, net of investment expenses, and administrative expenses tend to be relatively consistent from quarter to quarter.
 The variations in business volumes are driven by mortgage origination activity, which typically peak in the spring and summer months.
-Strong housing demand throughout the second half of 2020 and 2021 impacted the typical seasonal variations in transactional premiums written in 2020 and 2021.
-In 2022, rising interest rates and strained housing affordability led to a weaker housing market starting in the Spring of 2022, which continued throughout 2023 and into 2024.
+Strong housing demand throughout the second half of 2020 and 2021 impacted the typical seasonal variations in transactional premiums written in those years.
+In 2022, rising interest rates and strained housing affordability led to a weaker housing market starting in the Spring of 2022, which continued throughout 2023 and into the first half of 2024.